top of page

 Treat your 404 page like a mini landing page.
 Offer value, guide the next step, and track behaviour to improve over time.

-Designer Tip: Treat this like a mini landing page — each element should have a clear visual hierarchy:
+Each element should have a clear visual hierarchy:

 • Big headline first,